argoproj-labs/argocd-operator/docs/reference/argocd.md

 LogFormat | text | The log format to be used by the ArgoCD Repo Server.
 Valid options are text or json.
-ExecTimeout | 180 | Execution timeout in seconds for rendering tools (e.g. Helm, Kustomize) Env | [Empty] | Environment to set for the repository server workloads
+ExecTimeout | 180 | Execution timeout in seconds for rendering tools (e.g. Helm, Kustomize) Env | [Empty] | Environment to set for the repository server workloads Replicas | [Empty] | The number of replicas for the ArgoCD Repo Server.
+Must be greater than 0.

 ### Repo Example